 Brothers, Pierre Gagne, born in 1610, and Louis, born in 1612, sons of Louis and Marie (née Launay), settled in Canada in 1643.
 Pierre married in France in 1639 to Marguerite Rouzée, daughter of Jehan and Catherine, and they had one son, Jacques.
 Pierre died of a fever and was buried in Quebec on 1st May 1656.

 Louis Gagne married Marie Michel, daughter of Pierre and Louise, in France in 1638.
 Louis and Marie settled together in Quebec until his death in 1662.

-Important Dates for the Gagner family
+Early History of the Gagner family

 This web page shows only a small excerpt of our Gagner research.
 Another 85 words (6 lines of text) covering the years 1516, 1576, 1579, 1611, 1645, 1674, 1675, 1685, and 1715 are included under the topic Early Gagner History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Gagne, Gagnes, Gane, Gaine, Gaigne, Geigne, Geygne, Gaygne, De Gagne, De Gagnes, DesGagne, Des Gagne, Desgagne, desGagne, Gagny, Gagnay, Gagnais, Gagney, Gagneais, Gagnet, Gagnau, Gaigne, Gaignet, Gaigney, Gaigny and many more.